-- a.
+a.
 When the system is approved for operation and pressure tested to ensure for no leaks, the night flow analysis will be conducted as described in Section 3, below.
-The baseline flow will be the lowest flow recorded. - b.
-The results of the analysis and the proposed baseline flow will be submitted to NHDES for review.
+The baseline flow will be the lowest flow recorded.

+b.
+The results of the initial night flow analysis and the proposed baseline flow will be submitted to NHDES for review.